TikTok Law Enforcement Guidelines

 TikTok has processes in place to handle emergency requests.
 Such requests are evaluated on a case-by-case basis: if as part of an emergency request we receive information that is sufficient in our assessment to establish a good faith belief that there is an emergency involving imminent harm or the risk of death or serious physical injury to a person, we may provide user data necessary to prevent that harm, as permitted by applicable law.

-To request this data, you may submit your request through the Emergency Disclosure Request Form.
+To request this data, you must submit your request through the Emergency Disclosure Request Form.

 All emergency requests must be made by a sworn law enforcement official, and come from an official law enforcement email domain (if sent via email).
 Non-law enforcement personnel aware of an emergency situation should immediately and directly contact local law enforcement officials.